 (c) any other person,

-specified in the instrument of delegation (in this section called the delegate) all or any of his powers and duties under this Act, other than this power of delegation.
+specified in the instrument of delegation (in this section called the delegate) all or any of the Minister’s powers and duties under this Act, other than this power of delegation.

 (2) The Minister shall cause the name or title of the delegate to be published in the Gazette as soon as is practicable after the making of the delegation concerned.